 4A.01 Finding: The regionality of 2016-17 drought was considered by the IDW in its decision making and communications, whereas previously there was more focus on statewide drought.
 IDW is currently reviewing and declaring droughts on a regional (i.e. county) basis.

-4.01 Discussion: Although the current Drought Preparedness and Response Plan had not been adopted, members of the IDW were aware that a key recommendation in the plan was to look at droughts regionally.
+4.01 Discussion: Although the current Drought Preparedness and Response Plan had not been formally adopted, members of the IDW were aware that a key recommendation in the plan was to look at droughts regionally.
 Just as with other extreme weather events, it was unlikely that the entire state would experience the same level of severe drought conditions.
 It was also understood that public water supply systems have different vulnerability to different levels of drought, as do private wells.
 The IDW took this into consideration during the 2016-17 drought.

 4.02 Finding: Although the current plan allows IDW to make recommendations on a regional/local level, there have been no attempts to define regions and to specify which data should analyzed.

 4.02 Discussion: The current drought plan allows for IDW to make decisions about drought response on a regional level, but does not define regions.
 Since NOAA uses counties to define areas for extreme weather events, this has been suggested as a possibility.
 These are familiar to the public and used to communicate weather alerts.
 It has also been noted that data used for making decisions is not necessarily available across all regions (e.g. stream gages) and that we need better data to make more informed decisions on the regional/local level.
-Another factor for consideration is water utilities operational areas and water supply plans
+Another factor for consideration is water utilities’ operational areas and water supply plans

 Recommendations: